lncRNAAddict/GenotypeFixer/README.md

 ## Input genotype file format

+The input genotype file should be a csv file with columns separated by commas.
 The First row is the header.
 Each row represents a unique marker.

 The genotype file MUST have the following columns:

 - Column 1: Chromosome name.
 - Column 2: Genomic Position of the marker in the chromosome.
-For each chromosome,column 2 MUST already be sorted in ascending order.
+For each chromosome, its not necessary that column 2 is sorted in ascending order.
 - Column 3 and after: Genotype code for the individuals in the marker location.
-Four codes can be used. `A`: Reference parent homozygous, `B`: Alternatte parent homozygous, `X`: heterozygous, `-`: missing data.
+Four codes can be used. `A`: Reference parent homozygous, `B`: Alternate parent homozygous, `X`: heterozygous, `-`: missing data.

-A screeshot of a portion of an example input file is shown below
+A screenshot of a portion of an example input file is shown below

 ![Example Input Genotype File](https://github.com/lncRNAAddict/GenotypeFixer/blob/main/Figures/genotype_file.JPG)